-Make a conscious choice to do something with the various ways to meditate that exist and you’ll free yourself from the traps stress can leave for you every day.
+Make a conscious choice to do something of the various ways to meditate that exist and you’ll free yourself from the traps of daily stressors.

-The effects will accumulate, especially if you’re regularly meditating for 15-20 minutes somewhere else during the day, and you will be able to find more peace.
+The effects will accumulate, especially if you’re regularly meditating for 15 to 20 minutes somewhere else during the day.

-A few deep breaths where all you focus on is your breathing is the easiest way to begin.
+A few moments with eyes closed, where all you focus on is your breathing, is the easiest way to start.

-This type of meditation is so powerful that it has the potential of relieving headaches, joint pain, and feelings of fatigue that can creep up on you over the day.
+This type of meditation is so powerful that it has the potential to relieve headaches, joint pain, and feelings of fatigue that can creep up on you throughout the day.